conan-io/docs/howtos/copy_packages.rst

 ---------------------------
 It is possible to contribute pre-compiled binaries to the package of a colleague.
 That would be the equivalent of a Pull Request, but with binaries.
-This would be useful for teams of developers working in different platforms, so they can create package binaries on their own machine and contribute them back.
+This would be useful for teams of developers working in different platforms, so they can create binary packages on their own machine and contribute them back.
 If you think this is an interesting feature, please give feedback: would you prefer this approach, or would you prefer to use a common account with privileges to different users?